lmadem/APB_Slave_Verification/README.md

 # APB Slave Verification in UVM Environment
 Design of APB Slave Memory Model in Verilog and built a verification environment in UVM architecture.
-The main intension of this repository is to document the verification plan and test case implementation in UVM testbench environment and have a hands-on exercise on APB Protocol.
+The main intension of this repository is to document the verification plan and test case implementation in UVM testbench environment and have a hands-on exercise on APB Protocol

 <details>
   <Summary> APB Protocol Spec </Summary>

   #### In general, the primary goal of a simple system bus is to allow software(running on a processor) to communicate with other hardware in the SOC.
 The APB Interface is designed for accessing the programmable control registers of peripheral devices.
 APB peripherals are typically connected to the main memory system using an APB bridge.
-For example, bridge from AHB to APB could be used to connect a number of APB peripherals to an AHB memory system.
+For example, bridge from AHB to APB could be used to connect a number of APB peripherals to an AHB memory system

   ![image](https://github.com/lmadem/APB_Slave_Verification/assets/93139766/01f008d7-a43c-47c7-8796-fc2198665baf)

   #### The APB is part of the AMBA(Advanced Microcontroller Bus Architecture) protocol family.
 It provides a low-cost interface that is optimized for minimal power consumption and reduced interface complexity.
 The APB interfaces to any peripherals that are low-bandwidth and do not require the high performance of a pipelined bus interface.
-The APB interface is not pipelined and is a simple, synchronous protocol.
+The APB interface is not pipelined and is a simple, synchronous protocol

 </details>